filamerce/filament-translatable/README.md

 ### `translatable()` macro

-By using the `Translations` component, you can quickly configure single [form field](https://filamentphp.com/docs/4.x/forms/fields/getting-started) to support multiple languages and provide translations for each locale.
+By using the `translatable()` macro, you can quickly configure single [form field](https://filamentphp.com/docs/4.x/forms/fields/getting-started) to support multiple languages and provide translations for each locale.

 ```php
 use Filament\Forms\Components\TextInput;